davidvlaminck/OTLMOW-GUI/README.md

 For more info on how the translations are applied in the code look at the [babel documentation](https://babel.pocoo.org/en/latest/api/core.html)

-Follow these steps to add/change translations:
+Follow these steps (MOST are PowerShell commands) to add/change translations:

 1. Install babel in the python environment
     `pip install babel`